Shamanou/FAIRifier/README.md

 You can find more information on the [FAIRifier wiki](https://github.com/DTL-FAIRData/FAIRifier/wiki).

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [license.txt](license.txt) file for details